jethornton/flexgui/docs/source/style.rst

 StyleSheet
 ==========

-You can use your own qss style sheet by creating a valid qss file in the configuration directory and setting it in the :doc:`ini`
+You can use your own .qss style sheet by creating a valid .qss file in the configuration directory and setting it in the :doc:`ini`.
+Note that once you do this, any INPUT and THEME keys in the .ini will be ignored.

+.. note:: QtDesigner 5 does not support opening .qss files directly.
+However it can be cajoled into showing the .qss style if you select the MainWindow object, scroll down to the `styleSheet` parameter, and paste the contents of the .qss into that box there.
+Note, it is not recommended that you keep that in Designer; delete it before saving the .ui file.
+But this can help you visualize the .qss while developing it and your .ui.

-The Qt `Style Sheets Reference <https://doc.qt.io/qt-6/stylesheet-reference.html>`_ and the `Style Sheet Syntax <https://doc.qt.io/qt-6/stylesheet-syntax.html>`_ are good references to use when creating your own stylesheet.
+The Qt `Style Sheets Reference <https://doc.qt.io/qt-6/stylesheet-reference.html>`_ and the `Style Sheet Syntax <https://doc.qt.io/qt-6/stylesheet-syntax.html>`_ are good references to use when creating your own stylesheets.

-.. note:: If there is a error in the stylesheet syntax no warning is issued, it's just ignored.
-So don't forget the ; at the end or each setting.
+.. note:: If there is an error in the stylesheet syntax, no warning is issued - it is just ignored.
+So don't forget the ; at the end of each setting.
+And do not accidentally use any backslashes - it will break the whole file.

-.. warning:: If you only set a background-color on a QPushButton, the background may not appear unless you set the border property to some value even if border is set to none.
+.. warning:: If you only set a background-color on a QPushButton, the background may not appear unless you set the border property to some value, even if border is set to none.

 Colors
 ------

-Most colors can be specified using either the RGB color model or the RGBA color model.
-RGB is Red, Green, Blue and RGBA is Red, Green, Blue, Alpha.
+Most colors can be specified using either the RGB or RGBA color model.
+RGB is Red, Green, Blue and A means Alpha or transparency.

 .. code-block:: bash

 	rgb(0, 0, 255) Blue
 	rgba(0, 0, 255, 25%) Light Blue

 Examples
 --------

 .. code-block:: html

-	/*Set the background color for all QPushButtons*/ QPushButton{
+	/* Set the background color for all QPushButtons */ QPushButton {
 		background-color: rgba(224, 224, 224, 50%);
-	}
+		/* note this may not display without a   border: 1px */ }

-	/*Set the background color and style for all QPushButtons when Pressed*/ QPushButton:pressed{
+	/* Set the background color and style for all QPushButtons when Pressed */ QPushButton:pressed {
 		background-color: rgba(192, 192, 192, 100%);
 		border-style: inset;
 	}

-	/*Set settings for a QPushButton named exit_pb*/ QPushButton#exit_pb{
+	/* Set settings for a QPushButton named exit_pb */
+	QPushButton#exit_pb {
 	border: none;
 	background-color: rgba(0, 0, 0, 0);
 	}

-	/*Using sub controls*/
+	/* Using sub controls */
 	QAbstractSpinBox::up-button {
 		min-width: 30px;
 	}

-	/*Combining sub controls and state*/
+	/* Combining sub controls and state */ QTabBar::tab:selected {
-	QTabBar::tab:selected {
 		background: lightgray;
 	}

 Tool Bar Buttons
 ----------------

-A tool bar button created from a menu action can be styled by using the `QToolButton` selector.
+A tool bar button created from a menu action can be styled by using the `QToolButton` selector:
 ::

 	QToolButton:hover {